gflohr/qgoda-site/_includes/landing-page/multi-language.md

 image: /images/earth-ko-640w.png
 image_alt: The earth from space
 ---
-No hacks needed for creating multilingual sites.
-The multi-language features are an integral part of Qgoda and are usable in a very user-friendly manner.
+Qgoda's multi-language feature set is second to no other Content Management System, leave alone static site generators.
+No hacks required.
+The multi-language features are an integral part of Qgoda.